 The functional and reporting currency in these financial statements is the U.S. dollar ("dollar", "USD" or "\$"), which is the primary currency of the economic environment in which the Company operates.
 Foreign currency transactions are translated into the functional currency using the exchange rates at the dates of the transactions.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year-end exchange rates are generally recognized in profit or loss.

 Foreign exchange gains and losses that relate to borrowings are presented in the statement of comprehensive loss, within financial expenses.
-All other foreign exchange gains and losses are presented in the statement of comprehensive loss on a net basis within non-operating income or expenses.

 d.
 Cash equivalents and short-term bank deposits